 However, demand generation can be inexpensive if done correctly.
 While for massive corporations like Nike, it makes sense to spend all this money on demand generation.

-For rising companies and startups demand generation can be done at no cost.
+Demand generation can be done at no cost for rising companies and startups.
 Demand generation can be done cheaply if you think:

-To be good at demand generation at no cost, you need to think obliquely.
-In short, rather than promoting directly your product, as you would do in a traditional ad, with demand generation you promote it indirectly, through something that is so compelling, that will drive attention and money to your main business.
+You need to think obliquely to be good at demand generation at no cost.
+In short, rather than promoting your product directly, as you would do in a traditional ad, with demand generation, you promote it indirectly through something that is so compelling that will drive attention and money to your main business.

 For instance, in 2018, Elon Musk tweeted a video where he handled a flamethrower:

 Not long after, still in 2018, the company sold 50,000 hats of the boring company:

 As of 2021, the Boring company has sold over 20,000 flamethrowers, which as you might imagine, helped finance the core business of Musk’s venture: